dlsimpao/dlsimpao/README.md

-### Hey!
+### Hello there!

-I like learning things about data, data software, and data systems.
+My name's Ricardo.
+I like learning all things software and data.

 Software/Platforms I use
 * ArcGIS